machingclee/machingclee.github.io/static/media/328-distributive-log-kotlin.51ddfba9.md

 ![](/assets/img/2024-10-04-02-46-22.png)

-Here our domain event `TeamplanAddedEvent` is triggered by the Stripe event twice (as indicated by the same `stripe_event_id` with 3 seconds interval).
+Here our domain event `TeamplanAddedEvent` is triggered by the Stripe event twice (as indicated by the same `stripe_event_id` with 3 seconds after one another).
 To handle this:

 1. **Concurrency Checking.** We create distributive lock to disable processing the same event within short period (even concurrenly).